jdahlin/cpython/README.rst

 - gettext (used by argparse: gettext, ngettext)
 - subprocess (placeholders for output of uname, lsb_release)

+The point of the placeholders is to show that with some minor additional work, pip can be modified to support this special 'kernel' version of python where most of the standard library is not yet available.

 This is an incomplete list of modules that requires some more work to remove:

 - _markupbase: html.parser